somphene/somphene.github.io/log/_posts/2020-06-09-00-Classification-of-Language.md

   - A letter $$e$$.

-  - A circle $$\circ$$$ as a unique cycle.
+  - A circle $$\circ$$ as a unique cycle.

   - A sphere.

+  - A cone.

-  - A sqaure.
+  - A square

-I picture this as the symbol ($$\circ$$) which shows a cycle.
+While all of the above are equaivalent, I choose to picture this as the symbol ($$\circ$$) which shows a cycle.

-* Note that the Identity Language can be reinterpreted to be a Group with any number of elements, and all of them being the Identity element.
-This gives an isomorphism to Cyclic groups of order equal to the number of elements.
+* Observe that the Identity Language can be reinterpreted to be a Group with any number of elements with all of them being the Identity element.
+This gives an isomorphism to Cyclic groups of order which is equal to the number of elements.
 For example:

   - Identity element positioned with any element gives the element itself.
 Hence one may write $$\,\,E\,\, \cdot \,\, E\,\, =\,\, E\,\,$$.
 Thus we may think of a cyclic group with two elements both being Identity.
 Hence each element is its own inverse.
 One may name the elements to create variety and see that when one element is distinguished the other element becomes its inverse.
 This may be seen by writing the Group as $$\{E, I\}$$ and $$I \cdot I = E$$.
 This is isomorphic to the cyclic group of order $$2$$.